Asqit/TwoD/README.md

 1. clone it or download `TwoD.mjs`
 2. extract/move to desired location
 3. import TwoD module `import { TwoD } from "./location/to/TwoD.mjs"`
 4. Voila!
-It should be working (to test this out, try `console.log(TwoD.Math.rand(0, 100))` it should return random number from 0 to 100)
+It should be working (to test this out, open console `F12` and go to console, there you should see colored text)

 ## What can it do ?